 This is small boutique family-run hotel is very “green” (not the color, the consciousness—cleaning agents, recycling, efficient toilets, etc.).
 Rooms are well-furnished but not overly large; some have had the lanais removed to expand interior (and those rooms tend to have less road noise).

-Their weakest points are the small pool, which is sandwiched between two buildings, a busy road and no laundry on site.
+Their weakest points are a busy road, no laundry on site and their pool is just stuck between two buildings.
 There are no bathtubs, and the shower ceilings feel low.
 Rooms on the top two floors have soundproof windows.
-Though not 100 percent effective, it’s worth it to spring for these, or request a room toward the back of the building or bring earplugs.
+Though not 100% effective, it’s worth it to spring for these, or request a room toward the back of the building or bring earplugs.
 Their beds are unusually comfy with pillow-tops and a variety of bed pillows to choose from.
 If you need a desk, upgrade to an executive room.
-They offer free V.I.P. polo tickets (in season) to the guests and have mai tai parties twice a week.
+Their pool is small and stuck between the buildings so it’s unlikely you would spend time there.

 After we visited this property many times, it has grown on us because of the lovingly decorated rooms and the warm aloha spirit of the attentive staff and owners, and they’ve kept the prices fair, too.
 The price and quality of the rooms keep this a Solid Gold Value for us.
-Rooms (280 sq. ft.) are $129–$199.
-Suites (330–660 sq. ft.) are $229–$339.
+Rooms are 280 sq. ft.
+Suites are 330–660 sq. ft.